Kavya Shetty: Career

-Her fame increased in industry from the success of Ishtakamya, directed by well known filmmaker Nagathihalli Chandrashekar.
-She signed three movies scheduled to release in 2017: Smile Please, starring Gurunandan, MMM, with Aru Gowda; and Silicon City, with Srinagar Kitty.
+Shetty saw success with Ishtakamya, directed by well known filmmaker Nagathihalli Chandrashekar.
+She had three film releases in 2017: Smile Please, starring Gurunandan, MMM, with Aru Gowda; and Silicon City, with Srinagar Kitty.

 The year 2020 and 2021 saw Kavya in movies of both Kannada and Telugu language.
 Kavya set her feet on the sets of Ravichandran's upcoming movie Ravi Bopanna as a lead female, while she was seen in the title track of Yuvarathna starring Puneeth Rajkumar.